 "Despite recent efforts to restore native plant communities along the river, miles of riverside landscapes are currently dominated by exotic weedy plants.
 Many of these are "escapes" from landscape plantings, such as Mexican fan palm (Washingtonia robusta) and fountain grass (Pennisetum setaceum) that are adapted to disturbed soil conditions.
 Such species may be attractive to the uneducated eye, but their aggressive domination of riverside landscapes displaces opportunities for native plant species and the habitats they shape.
 The resultant simplification of riverside habitats reduces the diversity of plant and wildlife species that may be supported there.
-Aggressive exotic plant species shall not be allowed in new plantings and all new projects shall include measures to eradicate on-site weeds prior to planting and through follow-up maintenance."
+Aggressive exotic plant species shall not be allowed in new plantings and all new projects shall include measures to eradicate on-site weeds prior to planting and through follow-up maintenance."7

 As part of the Project, 240 trees would be removed, the majority of which, 75 percent (179 trees), are non-RIO compliant (including 122 Mexican Fan Palms).
 Of the 240 trees to be removed, 31 trees would be removed from the public right-of-way.
-All invasive palm trees (i.e., the Mexican Fan Palm) would be removed and replaced at a 1:1 minimum ratio with RIO-compliant trees and all other removed non-native trees would be replaced at a minimum 2:1 ratio with RIO-compliant trees.
-Street trees would also be replaced at a 2:1 ratio, as required by the City's Department of Public Works, Urban Forestry Division.
+All invasive palm trees (i.e., the Mexican Fan Palm) would be removed and replaced at a 1:1 minimum ratio with RIO-compliant trees and all other removed non-native trees would be replaced at a 2:1 ratio, as required by the City's Department of Public Works, Urban Forestry Division.
 The Project's proposed tree replacement program would result in a net increase in trees of approximately 26 percent (110 trees) for a total of 531 trees on the Project Site.
 All replacement trees would be RIO-compliant.
-The proposed tree species would be either native trees or species sourced from the Los Angeles River Master Plan Plant List.
+The proposed tree species would be either native trees or species sourced from the Los Angeles River Master Plan Plant List.8